 - The student must meet the admission requirements for Victoria College as stated in the current College Catalog.
-Contact Admissions & Records Office for questions. - The student must meet the minimum Reading, Writing and Math requirement on the National Police Officer Selection Test (POST). - 3.
-Complete the Law Enforcement Academy Program application. - Satisfactory completion of the physical fitness test, psychological exam, physical exam, and criminal history check. - 5.
-Provide a copy of Driver License Record (Type 3A). - Interview with Director of Public Services Academies.
+Contact Admissions & Records Office with questions. - The student must meet the minimum Reading, Writing and Math requirement on the National Police Officer Selection Test (POST). - 3.
+Complete the Law Enforcement Academy Program application. - Satisfactory completion of the physical fitness test, psychological exam, physical exam, and criminal history check. - Provide a copy of Driver License Record (Type 3A). - Interview with Director of Public Services Academies.

-For more information: VictoriaCollege.edu (361) 572-6426
+For more information: www.VictoriaCollege.edu/LawEnforcement (361) 572-6426